 Obtaining an NDA approval is expensive and is a complex, lengthy and uncertain process.
 The FDA approval process for a new drug involves completion of preclinical studies and the submission of the results of these studies to the FDA, together with proposed clinical protocols, manufacturing information, analytical data and other information in an Investigational New Drug Application, which must become effective before human clinical trials may begin.
 Clinical development typically involves three phases of study: Phase 1, 2 and 3.
 The most significant costs associated with clinical development are the pivotal or suitable for registration late Phase 2 or Phase 3 clinical trials as they tend to be the longest and largest studies conducted during the drug development process.
 After completion of clinical trials, an NDA may be submitted to the FDA.
-In responding to an NDA, the FDA may refuse to file the application, or if accepted for filing, the FDA may grant marketing approval, request additional information or deny the application if it determines that the application does not provide an adequate basis for approval.
+In responding to an NDA, the FDA may refuse to file the application does not provide an adequate basis for approval.
 In addition, failure to comply with the FDA and other applicable foreign and U.S. regulatory requirements may subject us to administrative or judicially imposed sanctions.
 These include warning letters, civil and criminal penalties, injunctions, product seizure or detention, product recalls, total or partial suspension of production and refusal to approve either pending NDAs, or supplements to approved NDAs.